deegidev/Microcontroller_Project_Links/README.md

 Links to videos demonstrating microprocssor projects Daija created at Florida Atlantic University.
 These projects demonstrate MSP430 Microcontrollers were programmed using C/C++.
-The videos show Daija explaining and displaying the documentation for the project and how the sensors were coded, and shows Daija demostrating the completed, fully functioning projects.
+Each video shows Daija explaining and displaying the documentation for the project and how the sensors were coded,
+and shows Daija demostrating the completed, fully functioning projects.

 MSP 430 Timers: https://youtu.be/xkYtaXf3CMk
 Description: Microcontroller blinks based on timers and interrupts